Interval0043/KTE-Wiki/content/Species/Mavela.md

 ## Psychology

 Early Mavela (especially in their adolescent stages) are driven more by risk-taking factors, and are also more hyperactive than humans.
-Another cognitive bias that could potentially stick with Mavela is their dislike of companionship from other sapient or non-sapient creatures, other than themselves; As previous interactions between other unfamliar entities has resulted in their death.
-They are also hardwired to have a strong distaste for noisy atmospheres, which has the possibility to trigger a frenzy of fear and a strong sense of impending doom; as danger in Godfall is often tied to noise, and are already more sensitive to noise in general.
+Another cognitive bias that could potentially stick with Mavela is their dislike of companionship from other sapient or non-sapient creatures, other than themselves; As previous interactions between other unfamiliar entities resulted in their own deaths.

+They are also hardwired to have a strong distaste for noisy atmospheres, which has the possibility to trigger a frenzy of fear and a strong sense of impending doom; as danger in Godfall is often tied to noise, which makes them more sensitive to noise in general than their ancestors.

 ## Other/Trivia
 * Mavela are organless, and thus have an anomalous esophagus leading to their soul (Like other magical species), which is how they eat.